-Assets whose use is limited include assets set aside in accordance with State law governing operating escrow and reserve funds, assets received with donor restrictions for the benefit of residents, and assets set aside by the Board of Directors for the benefit of the residents and to fund other capital and service objectives.
+Assets whose use is limited include assets set aside in accordance with State law governing operating escrow and reserve funds, assets received with donor restrictions for the benefit of residents, and assets set aside by the Board of Directors.
+The Board of Directors has designated \$789,233 and \$682,693 for the benefit of the residents and to fund other capital and service objectives as of December 31, 2017 and 2016, respectively.